davodm/irancrypto-social-bot/README.md

 After all answer the prompts!
 ```

-After that you will see the access & refresh tokens in the console which should be copied in your enviornment variables.
+6. After that you will see the access & refresh tokens in the console which should be copied in your enviornment variables.

 The rest will be managed by Dynamo DB to store your tokens each time it's get refreshed.

-Read more [technical details](https://github.com/PLhery/node-twitter-api-v2/blob/712ca82293c1b587638055537969dbec5a7bce40/doc/auth.md#user-wide-authentication-flow) of the used twitter auth flow.
+Read more [technical details](https://github.com/PLhery/node-twitter-api-v2/blob/712ca82293c1b587638055537969dbec5a7bce40/doc/auth.md#user-wide-authentication-flow)  on the Twitter authentication flow used.

 ## Installation
 1. Clone Repo
 2. Run `npm install`
+3. Create .env file and fill out the values as explained
-3. Deploy lambda function through [serverless](https://www.serverless.com/framework/docs/providers/aws/guide/deploying): `npm run deploy`
+4. Deploy lambda function through [serverless](https://www.serverless.com/framework/docs/providers/aws/guide/deploying): `npm run deploy`

+Whole serverless configuration will create DynamoDB table, attach the needed permissions and set the cronjob.

 ## Contributing
 Pull requests are welcome!
 Feel free to open issues for any improvements or bugs.